-Prior to the election of Tony Blair in 1997 English curriculum documents did not specify human rights in guidance on moral education.
-Rights and responsibilities (of the citizen) remained the main articulation of any kind of rights education well into the New Labour Government period.
-In 1999 a stated aim of the curriculum referred to rights (DfES/QCA 1999) as part of children’s spiritual, moral, social and cultural development.
-The curriculum should help pupils understand their responsibilities and rights and promote their self-esteem and emotional wellbeing.
-It should support them in forming relationships, based on respect for themselves and for others, and should develop their ability to relate to others and work for the common good.
+Prior to the election of Tony Blair in 1997, English curriculum documents did not specify human rights in guidance on moral education.
+Rights and responsibilities (of the citizen) remained the main articulation of any kind of rights education well into the New Labour government period.
+In 1999, a stated aim of the curriculum referred to responsibilities and rights (DfES/QCA, 1999) as part of children’s spiritual, moral, social and cultural development (hereafter SMSC).

-The general moral idea of civic rights and responsibilities was located in SMSC policy and Citizenship Education guidance (add specific references – something to clearly state what these documents are.). but these notions differ from the wider ranging

-expansive notions of a global moral code conjured by the UN Universal Declaration of Human Rights and subsequent conventions (add references).
-A conceptualisation of citizenship education as education in rights and responsibilities, could be understood as entitlements and duties of a subject of the Crown, something restricted to a geo-political region and context rather than a universal claim for all humanity.
-Expansive and socially transformative commitments that feature prominently in the UN documentation and wider international discourse on human rights, go beyond property rights and civic duties and emphasize protections and entitlements that the state is held accountable to rather than a concept of national rules (find and add references from existing blibliography).
+The general moral idea of civic rights and responsibilities was located in SMSC documentation which contained the more developed guidance on moral education for English schools.
+These notions differed from the wider ranging and expansive notions of a global moral code conjured by the Universal Declaration of Human Rights (UN General Assembly, 1948).
+Expansive and socially transformative commitments that feature prominently in the UN documentation and wider international discourse on human rights, go beyond property rights and civic duties and emphasise protections and entitlements that the state is held accountable to rather than a concept of national rules.
+The curriculum did not specifically require the study of the Universal Declaration of Human Rights or the CRC.